 Lukla is better known for two things:

-Lukla airport, also known as Tenzing Hillary airport, is the scariest and coolest airport in the world.
+Lukla Airport, also known as Tenzing Hillary Airport, is the scariest and coolest airport in the world.
 This airport has only around a 500m long runway.
 The climate of Lukla on top makes the two Kathmandu Lukla Flights delayed and causes issues with takeoffs and landings.
 The low clouds and fog covering the village affect the flight delays to an extreme level.

 Local Sherpa constructed Lukla airport in 1964 AD, where Sir Edmund Hillary supervised the whole construction process himself.

-But today, travellers get a direct 50 minutes, two-way Kathmandu Lukla Helicopter flight at affordable rates.
+But today, travelers get a direct 50 minutes, two-way Kathmandu Lukla Helicopter flight at affordable rates.
 The advancement of Lukla airport and skyrocketed commercialization of the Everest trek and expedition have made the Kathmandu to Lukla helicopter flight affordable too.

 Accommodation in Lukla is luxurious if you can afford it.
 From local-run tea houses to star-rated hotels, the different accommodations in Lukla fit the preference of every Everest region trekker.
 Most trekkers stay overnight at Lukla after returning from the trek.
-You may see pubs, bakeries, and restaurants for western food.
+You may see pubs, bakeries, and restaurants for Western food.
 You can easily access the internet in this beautiful village with excellent hospitality.